walterhiggins/WMPJS/README.md

     }
     events.asyncPlayerChat( onChat );

 The *onChat()* function is another callback function.
 This function is invoked whenever a player chats in the game.
-The function gets the player who is chatting, checks to see if they have a prefered color and if they *do* have a prefered color, changes the event's message property (the .message property of the event is the text of the message which the player is about to send) by adding the player's chosen color using the super useful *textcolors.colorize()* function we wrote earlier.
+The function gets the player who is chatting, checks to see if they have a prefered color and if they *do* have a prefered color, changes the event's message property (the .message property of the event is the text of the message which the player is about to send) by adding the player's chosen color using the *textcolors.colorize()* function we wrote earlier.

 Once you've saved the *chatcolor.js* file, reload the plugins using */js refresh()* or */reload* and at the in-game prompt type: